-The image below will help you visualize what roles are in the context of Discord.
+The visual presentation below will help you visualize what roles are in the context of Discord.

 Discord follows the same principle.
 For instance: you can set up roles that can create new channels on the server; and some that are purely in charge of banning members that violate the server’s rules.

 Adding roles is crucial for those who want to effectively manage their servers.
 You may not need them for a private server with only a few members, but they are essential when you’re responsible for a large community with thousands of participants across several channels in your server.

 Table of ContentsShow